-After completing his education in aeronautical engineering technology (aircraft-airframe-and-powerplant) he started his career in the aviation and telecom industries in Northern Virginia in 1977.
-He moved to Illinois in 1983, to pursue a career with a Fortune 500 global telecom equipment manufacturer and supplier, first as their R&D Manager and later as their New Product Development Manager, he later provided support to the firm as an Internal Consultant for various departments and on several large scale international projects.
+After completing his education in aircraft technology (aircraft airframe-and-powerplant) he started his career in the aviation and telecom industries in Northern Virginia in 1977.
+He moved to Illinois in 1983, to pursue a career with a Fortune 500 global telecom equipment manufacturer and supplier, first as their R&D Engineer and later as their New Product Development Manager.
+He later provided support to the firm as an Internal Consultant for various departments and on several large scale international projects.
 He was instrumental during the internal re-organization of the firm from 1984 to 1986.
-He was the key team leader in the product and re-design “modularization program” of the company-wide new product line development which resulted in cost savings of 45% in less than a year.
+He was the key team leader in the new product and re-design “modularization programs” of the company-wide new product line development which resulted in cost savings of 45% in less than a year.

 He left corporate life in 1993 to start T Square Telecom (T2, Inc.) in Indiana.
 As a co-founder, he held several key positions as general manager, product design manager, and operating officer.
 The company designed and produced satellite earth station communication equipment which sold to over 50 countries across the globe.
 He exited T Square between 2001-2002 and focused on developing a business and venture development advisory firm engaged in providing specialized engineering, cost reduction, product design and development, strategic planning, assistance in mergers & acquisitions, and market entry solutions to domestic and international firms.